pbasynch/asynchronous-physical-exchanges/README.md

 Layer B corresponds to a distributed cryptographic infrastructure responsible for the coordination of physical states.
 It is linked to physical lockers and allows the recording, broadcasting and comparison of observable physical characteristics associated with exchanged objects.
 This layer manages no transfer of monetary value and does not interpret the nature of exchanges; it is limited to state management and the attestation of observable material facts.

-this separation aims to avoid any confusion between cryptographic proof and material reality.
+This separation aims to avoid any confusion between cryptographic proof and material reality.
 Layer A guarantees economic irreversibility, while Layer B provides a coordination framework allowing physical events to be linked to cryptographic commitments without introducing an arbitral third party.

 4.2 Settlement layer: economic commitments and irreversible payments